“I don’t write to be seen—I write so others can be.”

 I don’t claim answers, only perspective.
 I’m not religious, but I understand the power of belief.
 I approach life with a blend of skepticism, reflection, and a stubborn hope that something better is always possible—even if not easy.

 So you won’t find much about me personally on this site.
 That’s intentional.
-I’d rather the work speak for itself—whether it’s a book, a philosophy, or a message others carry forward.

 “What you leave behind is not what is engraved on stone monuments, but what is woven into the lives of others.”